Policy as code

 Only one cooldown policy can be created per workspace.

-1. From your Cloudsmith dashboard, go to the Policies tab and click Create a new policy.
+1. From the overview page in the Cloudsmith web app, go to the Policies tab and click Policy as code.

 The Cooldown period policy template opens.